st3v3nhunt/sls/aws-sls-tester/README.md

 - `submit` - creates message from input
 - `process` - updates the s3 file
 - `view` - view contents of the s3 file

+## Setup

+- Install terraform and initialise it
+-